-Financial assistance awards revenue is recognized in the period a liability is incurred for eligible expenditures under the terms of the grant agreements.
+Financial assistance awards revenues are recognized in the period that a liability is incurred for eligible expenditures under the terms of the grant agreements.
 Financial assistance awards received prior to expenditure are recorded initially as grantor advances.

-Contractual agreements revenue is recognized in the period the services are performed.
+Contractual agreement revenues are recognized in the period the services are performed.

 The Agency uses the allowance method to determine uncollectible receivables related to contributions and support receivables.
 The allowance is based on prior years' experience and management's analysis of specific promises made.
-No allowance was deemed necessary as of June 30, 2014 and 2013.
+No allowance was deemed necessary as of June 30, 2015 and 2014.
 All receivables are classified as current as they are expected to be collected within one year.